Ibiza Epic Fail

 Ibiza Epic Fail Learnings

 1. Always book holidays in advance.
-If booking a late deal, try and book a few weeks in advance to avoid stress before holiday.
+If booking a late deal, try and book a few weeks in advance to avoid stress before the holiday.

 2. Book holidays when you see them, don’t leave it expecting them to come down in price – they won’t.